-Click on the course titles below for descriptions of courses in the School of Adult Learning general education program.
+Click on the course titles below for descriptions of courses in the School of Professional Studies general education program.
 These courses all have the prefix of "GS" in their course number.
 You can view course descriptions for each of the major course areas on their program requirements pages:

 For a complete list of all North Park's programs and course offerings, review the academic catalog.

 The goal of the course is competent writing, critical reading, responsible thinking, and applied understanding of the rhetorical range of the English language.
 Weekly essay and research paper.
 Enrollment by placement.
 In order to pass, students must earn a grade of C- (70%) or higher.

 GS 1015 – Introduction to Algebra